akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Do not be.”
 His voice was gentle.
 “You made a mistake.
 You will mend the tapestry.
 You will learn.
 And one day, they will call you by your name, not by their mockery.”

 She looked down at her hand.
-His fingers had been warm, steady.
+His fingers had been warm, steady, on hers.

 “Thank you,” she whispered.